oasisprotocol/oasis-core/CONTRIBUTING.md

 * **Signal to close issues:** Let the person who filed the issue close it.
 Ping them in a comment (e.g. @user) making sure you’ve commented how an issue was addressed.
   * Anyone else should be able to close the issue if not addressed within a week

+### Contributing Documentation

+Documentation is always welcome!
+Documentation comes in several forms:

+* Code-level documentation, following language specifications.
+* Mechanism documentation, which live in `docs/` describe commonly used systems, like adding a new protcol definiton, or benchmarking the system.
+* Protocol documentation, living in the `RFCs` repository, describe protocols and architectural design.

 ### Style Guides

 #### Git Commit Messages